Isaac Wright Jr.: Arrest and incarceration

 With his direct appeal over, Wright motioned the trial court for Post Conviction Relief (PCR), claiming police and prosecutorial misconduct in his case.
 At his 1996 PCR hearing, during Wright's cross-examination of a veteran police detective James Dugan, the detective confessed to police misconduct in his case.
 Wright’s ultimate release came as a result of that cross-examination, as Dugan’s confession opened revelations of wide and systematic police and prosecutorial misconduct and cover-up in Wright’s case.

 Somerset County Prosecutor, Nicholas L. Bissell Jr., who had prosecuted Wright’s case, was identified as the orchestrator of the misconduct.
 Bissell directed police officers to falsify reports, while he personally dictated the false testimony of witnesses against Wright.
 Bissell further made secret deals with defense attorneys to have their clients lie to the jury that Wright was their drug boss and that they had pled guilty and were going to prison.

 Dugan pled guilty to official misconduct in order to escape prison.
 Wright’s trial judge, Michael Imbriani, who further concealed the secret deals through illegal sentencing schemes, was removed from the bench and incarcerated on unrelated theft charges.
-Bissell, after learning of Dugan’s confession on TV news, took flight with federal authorities in pursuit and later committed suicide when police tried to apprehend him.
+Bissell, after learning of Dugan’s confession on TV news, took flight with federal authorities in pursuit and later died by suicide when police tried to apprehend him.
 Wright’s remaining convictions were vacated, and after having spent over seven years in prison, he was immediately released and ultimately exonerated of all the charges.
 The Supreme Court of New Jersey affirmed that decision.

 Post-release career

 After his release from prison, Wright pursued law and graduated with the degree of Bachelors of Science in Human Services from Thomas Edison State University in 2002, entering law school in 2004 and graduating from St. Thomas University School of Law in 2007.
-After attaining admission to the bar in 2008, Wright spent the next nine years being investigated by the New Jersey Bar’s Committee on character before being granted admission to the bar by the New Jersey Supreme Court on September 27, 2017.
-On that date, Wright became the first and only person in the US history to have been sentenced to life in prison, securing his own release and exoneration, and then being granted a license to practice law by the very court that condemned him.
+After attaining admission to the bar in 2008, Wright spent the next nine years being investigated by the New Jersey Bar’s Committee on Character before being granted admission to the bar by the New Jersey Supreme Court on September 27, 2017.
+On that date, Wright became the first and only person in American history to have been sentenced to life in prison, securing his own release and exoneration, and then being granted a license to practice law by the very court that condemned him.

-In 2017, Curtis Jackson signed a deal to produce a TV series For Life, inspired by Wright’s life.
-Hank Steinberg, Jackson and his G-Unit Film & Television production company, and Wright executive produced the series adaptation alongside Doug Robinson and Alison Greenspan via Robinson’s Doug Robinson Productions.
+In 2017, 50 Cent signed a deal to produce a TV series For Life, inspired by Wright’s life.

-As of 2021, Wright is an attorney at a full-service law firm Hunt, Hamlin & Ridley, located in Newark, New Jersey.

 In August 2022, Wright published a memoir, Marked for Life: One Man's Fight for Justice from the Inside.

 Politics

-In December 2020, Wright announced that he would run for mayor of New York City as a Democrat.
+In December 2020, Wright announced that he was running for mayor of New York City as a Democrat.